khasanthika/statistics-blog1/_posts/2025-04-06-correlation vs causation.md

 Controlled experiments (like randomized controlled trials) are the gold standard for establishing causation.
 By randomly assigning subjects to different groups and controlling for extraneous variables, researchers can isolate the effect of a single variable.
 For example, clinical trials testing the effectiveness of a new medication by comparing results from treatment and placebo groups.

----

 ## 6. Tips for Proper Interpretation of Data Relationships

-#### Look for Confounding Variables

-Always consider other variables that might influence the observed relationship.
+- **Look for Confounding Variables** Always consider other variables that might influence the observed relationship.
 Multivariate analysis can help control for these confounders and yield more accurate interpretations.

-#### Use Appropriate Statistical Tests

-Select statistical tests that match your data type and study design.
+- **Use Appropriate Statistical Tests** Select statistical tests that match your data type and study design.
 For instance, use Pearson correlation for linear relationships, Spearman's rank for non-parametric data, and regression analysis for prediction and control.

-#### Visualize Your Data

-Graphical representations such as scatter plots, bar charts, and line graphs can reveal patterns that might not be obvious from raw data alone.
+- **Visualize Your Data** Graphical representations such as scatter plots, bar charts, and line graphs can reveal patterns that might not be obvious from raw data alone.
 However, always interpret these visuals in context.

-#### Consider the Study Design

-Ask critical questions: Was the study observational or experimental?
+- **Consider the Study Design** Ask critical questions: Was the study observational or experimental?
 How were the subjects selected?
 What biases might exist in the data collection?
 These questions are essential for assessing the validity of the conclusions.

-#### Refrain from Jumping to Conclusions

-A correlation might suggest a relationship, but further investigation—using controlled experiments or more complex statistical models—is necessary to claim causation confidently.
+- **Refrain from Jumping to Conclusions** A correlation might suggest a relationship, but further investigation—using controlled experiments or more complex statistical models—is necessary to claim causation confidently.

-#### Seek Peer Review

-Especially in academic and professional settings, subjecting your findings to peer review can help identify potential errors or biases that you might have overlooked.
+- **Seek Peer Review** Especially in academic and professional settings, subjecting your findings to peer review can help identify potential errors or biases that you might have overlooked.

----

 ## 7. Common Misconceptions and Real-World Impact